 Reasons We Can't or Don't Say No

-Remember, you don't have to be the chronic girl or Boy Scout.
+Remember, you don't have to be the chronic Girl or Boy Scout.
+Saying Yes adds stress and does not make you a nicer person.
 Few things are more rewarding than the relief of having said NO. With most NO's comes the realization that you just extricated yourself from some commitment that would have made you anxious, stretched you too thin, wore you out, or took you away from the people you truly wanted to be with.

 Getting Yourself "Off the Hook"

 A previous post gives questions to ask yourself before you say yes.
-For more on how and why to say NO to friends, co-workers, your children and other relatives, see: The Book of NO: 250 Ways to Say It--and Mean It and Stop People-Pleasing Forever
+For more on how and why to say NO to friends, co-workers, your children and other relatives, see: The Book of NO: 365 Ways to Say It and Mean It--and Stop People-Pleasing Forever

 · Sign up for Dr. Newman's monthly Family Life Alert Newsletter